kaifczxc-lab/pASCNN/README.md

 The mathematics isn't the most rigorous, I tried to convey this in the title

-Regarding p-adic, if we take the academic definition of these data structures, then compared to pASCNN, we get the following verdict:
+Regarding p-adic, if we take the [academic definition of p-adic numbers](https://en.wikipedia.org/wiki/P-adic_number), then compared to pASCNN, we get the following verdict:

-no Q_s, no infinite expansions, no true norm
+no Q_p, no infinite expansions, no true norm

 Why?
 Doing this on a regular PyTorch, on a regular GPU -> a road to nowhere